Binirayan festival

+The Binirayan Festival is an annual month-long cultural festival in the province of Antique, Philippines, held every December.

+The festival commemorates the arrival of Malay migrants prior to the Spanish conquest, as documented in Maragtas, a compilation of legends and oral history by Pedro Alcantara Monteclaro.

+Etymology

-The Binirayan festival is an event celebrated in the province of Antique in the Philippines.
-"Binirayan" literally means "where they sailed to".
+Binirayan comes from the Karay-a word biray, which translates to sailboat.
+The word Binirayan literally means "where they sailed to".

 Date of celebration

 The festival was conceived by Governor Evelio Javier, and first celebrated on January 11–13, 1974.
 In 1975, the festival was moved to April 25–27, but in the succeeding years was celebrated in December to coincide with the Christmas celebration in the province.
 In 1981, with the assumption of Governor Enrique A. Zaldivar, it was moved back to April.
 The festival was not celebrated in 1980, 1984–1987, and 1995 due to political crises.
-Consequently, the dates of the festival, which has become one of the major festivals in the West Visayan region has suffered inconsistency with the every change of leadership of the province.
+Consequently, the dates of the festival, which has become one of the major festivals in the Western Visayas region has suffered inconsistency with the every change in leadership of the province.
 In 2002, however, the provincial board of Antique passed a resolution fixing the date of the celebration in April, and when the management of the festival was given to Binirayan Foundation, Inc. the dates were set on the third weekend of April.

 In 2011, the date was again changed to December, and ever since, it is being celebrated every December.